devnich/python-programming/README.md

     ``` python
     # You can optionally specify the number of significant digits
     round(4.712823, ndigits=2)
     ```

+3. Getting more help

+    - Python.org tutorial
+    - Standard library reference (we will discuss libraries in the next section)
+    - References section of this document
+    - Stack Overflow

+4. Use comments to add documentation to your own programs

+    ``` python
+    # This line isn't executed by Python
+    print("This cell has many comments")   # The rest of this line isn't executed either
+    ```

 ### Every function returns something